oneapi-src/oneAPI-samples/Libraries/oneVPL/dpcpp-blur/README.md

 1. Install the prerequisite software.
 To build and run the sample, you need to install prerequisite software and set up your environment:

-   - Intel® oneAPI Base Toolkit for Linux*
+   - Intel&reg; oneAPI Base Toolkit for Linux*
    - [CMake](https://cmake.org)

 2. Set up your environment using the following command.